Moarram/headline/docs/Customization.md

 HL_TRUNC_ORDER=(OS HOST USER VENV PATH BRANCH)
 ```

 Explained in words, the `OS` segment obtains content by running the `uname` command.
 Then that content is styled bold yellow, wrapped in brackets, and inserted just after the `HOST` segment.
 If the console width is less than 60, the segment is removed.
-Additionally, it's the first segment to truncate when there's not enough space.
+Additionally, it will be the first segment truncated when there's not enough space.

 <br>

 ## Truncation
-Intelligent truncation is a primary feature of the Headline prompt.
+Intelligent truncation is a primary feature of Headline.
 The goal is to show as much content as possible while keeping the information on a single line.

 The truncation process consists of two rounds, which halt as soon as the information line fits within `COLUMNS`:
 1. For each segment in `HL_TRUNC_ORDER`, truncate the segment to the initial length specified by `HL_TRUNC_INITIAL`.
 This shortens excessively long segments.